AcademySoftwareFoundation/aswf-docker/README.md

 The `latest` tag is pointing to the current VFX Platorm year images, e.g. `aswf/ci-openexr:latest` points to `aswf/ci-openexr:2019.0` but will be updated to point to `aswf/ci-openexr:2020.0` in the calendar year 2020.

-## Staging and Testing
+## Testing Images

-There are two dockerhub organisations with copies of the `aswf` docker images:
-* `aswfstaging`: Images published there are for pre-release testing of specific features.
-Images can only be pushed to `aswfstaging` from the `staging` branch of the official `https://github.com/AcademySoftwareFoundation/aswf-docker` repository.
-* `aswftesting`: Images published there are for general testing and experimentations.
+There is another dockerhub organisations with copies of the `aswf` docker images `aswftesting`: Images published there are for general testing and experimentations.
 Images can be pushed by any fork of the official repo as long as the branch is called `testing`.
 Images in this org will change without notice and could be broken in many unexpected ways!

 To get write access to the `aswftesting` dockerhub organisation you can open a jira issue [there](jira.aswf.io).

-The usual process would be to create PR against the `staging` branch of the repository.
-Once merged more testing can be done against the `aswfstaging` images (with a proper test suite on the roadmap).

-Once images on `aswfstaging` org are deemed stable then there would be a PR to master to trigger the generation of the official `aswf` images.

 ### Status
 As of September 2019 there are 2018 and 2019 VFX Platform.
 The 2020 version are experimental and mostly only contains base packages (such as python-3.7 and boost).